ShiftyTR/JATOS_docs/versioned_docs/version-3.7.1/Serving_the_Internet/JATOS-with-Nginx.md

 As an additional security measurement you can uncomment the `location /jatos` and config your local network.
 This will restrict the access to JATOS' GUI (every URL starting with `/jatos`) to the local network.

 A JATOS server that handles sensitive or private data should always use encryption (HTTPS).
+A nice free certificate issuer is [certbot.eff.org](https://certbot.eff.org/) from the Electronic Frontier Foundation.

 ## With HTTPS